Since its inception in the 90s, Invisalign has been the gold standard for clear aligner treatment.

 - Safety: The invisibility of clear aligners might sound too good to be true, but thankfully, Invisalign and home aligners both use proven technology to shift your teeth safely and consistently.

-- Flexibility: Since you can remove your aligners (ideally for about 22 hours a day), you can work your treatment around your lifestyle.
+- Flexibility: Since you can remove your aligners (ideally for no more than 2 hours a day), you can work your treatment around your lifestyle.
 Unlike braces, you can still eat all your favorite foods with clear aligners; brushing and flossing is as simple as ever, too.
 And if you’ve got an important interview or presentation scheduled, you can pop your aligners so nothing distracts you from your success.

 While there are a lot of similarities between Invisalign and home aligners, there are plenty of differences, too.
 And many of those differences are extremely important—the dividing line between an expensive or pricey option, quick or slow treatment, or the technology needed to treat your smile.